 Brian Golding, Deputy Director of Weather Science at the Met Office, explains: "The Met Office UKV system enables us to forecast certain types of weather with much more detail and helps us get a better picture of the type of weather we may see, for example - instead of just predicting showers, we can see how intense or prolonged those showers or thunderstorms may be.

 "It's effectively our best forecast of what will happen, but the drawback is there is only one version run at any one time, so it's difficult to know how likely that forecast is."

-For the Olympics, the Met Office is set to take high-resolution forecasting a step further by running multiple forecasts at the same time, a technique called ensemble forecasting.
+For the Olympics, the Met Office took high-resolution forecasting a step further by running multiple forecasts at the same time, a technique called ensemble forecasting.

 The Met Office has used ensemble forecasting for many years and it is a vital tool for assessing probabilities attached to aspects of the forecast - for example, the chance that rain will fall in a given place over a given time period (known as 'probability of precipitation').

 Previous ensembles have worked at a lower resolution of 18 x 18 km - mainly because running so many forecasts requires a great deal of computing power.
 However, a recent scheduled upgrade in the Met Office's supercomputer capacity has enabled trialling of a much finer resolution ensemble system - using a resolution of 2 km x 2 km.

 Brian Golding, Deputy Director of Weather Science at the Met Office, continued: "Some types of weather, and even individual weather systems, are very sensitive to how well the atmosphere is observed and it's very difficult to be sure you have that exactly right, where only small differences can lead to big changes in the forecast.